ckeditor/ckeditor4-docs/docs/guide/dev/howtos/output/README.md

 ## How Do I Output BBCode Instead of HTML Code Using CKEditor?

 You should try the [BBCode plugin](https://ckeditor.com/cke4/addon/bbcode).
-See the [BBCode Editing sample](https://sdk.ckeditor.com/samples/bbcode.html) and the {@link guide/dev/features/bbcode/README documentation} for more information.
+See the {@linksdk bbcode BBCode Editing sample} and the {@link guide/dev/features/bbcode/README documentation} for more information.

 <img src="%BASE_PATH%/assets/img/bbcode_02.png" alt="CKEditor content created in BBCode">